Hopding/andrewjdillon.com/src/pages/blog/offline-app-architectures.md

 I've worked on a couple of these mobile apps and helped develop a number of different solutions to address these problems.
 I'll discuss these architectures below.
 The first two architectures are designed to work on top of REST backend services.
 The third architecture is a more novel design that requires a different kind of data model and backend architecture.

 (For the most part, these architectures were implemented in JavaScript, React, and Redux apps.
 However, please note that I will discuss these architectures at a high level.
-I will try not get into specific technologies or implementation details in this post - though some may still leak through.)
+I will try not to get into specific technologies or implementation details in this post - though some may still leak through.)

 ## Traditional Request Driven - Online